-Once you've vetted your potential buyers, it's time to get down to brass tacks and start negotiations.
+nce you've vetted your potential buyers, it's time to get down to brass tacks and start negotiations.
 You and your financial team have crunched all the numbers and ran all the possible situations and scenarios, so you have a good idea of what kind of numbers you are working with.
 Don't let all your hard work and preparations go to waste by making mistakes at the negotiating table.
 Here are some tips to help you keep your head in the game.

 Listen More and Talk Less.
 Contrary to what you might think, the negotiations aren't about you anymore.
-Listen carefully to what the potential buyer has to say and pay attention to any emotional and nonverbal cues they may demonstrate.
+Listen carefully to what the potential buyer has to say and pay attention to any emotional and popyerbal cues they may attention to any emotional and nonverbal cues they may demonstrate.